-It’s unlikely that people will think your smile is fake, unless you’re too smiley (Like a HR manager I once worked with).
+It’s unlikely that people will think your smile is fake unless you’re too smiley (Like an HR manager I once worked with).
 Making a habit of smiling more often, will make you feel better and more comfortable with it.
-Eventually that fake smile will become more real to you, and you probably won’t realise your smiling.
+Eventually, that fake smile will become more real to you, and you probably won’t realise your smiling.

 Watch funny films, TV, and theatre shows